 In 1998 Kevin Williamson opened Ranch 616, a South Texas-style icehouse reminiscent of his many years hunting and fishing in South Texas and the Gulf of Mexico.
 It was at these ice houses where Williamson was served his finest meals, inspiring him to create a spot similar for local Austinites.
 At Ranch 616, Williamson combines the flavors of the Gulf Coast with the spices of the border towns of Texas.

 Ranch 616 and Chef Williamson have won numerous awards, from his sugar cure rub to his legendary fried oysters voted Southern Living Magazine’s “Best in the South” for three consecutive years.

 Matt Drummond, Executive Chef, Loco Taqueria & Oyster Bar

-Growing up in Williamstown, Massachusetts, chef Matt Drummond fell in love with the culinary arts at an early age.
-Throughout middle and high school, he immersed himself in the kitchen culture at restaurants ranging from a Greek-Italian pizzeria to a French-style B&B and a classic American bistro.
-From the ages of 13 to 17, he worked his way from dishwasher to food prep to busser to line cook and finally Junior Sous Chef before taking his passion for cooking to the hallowed kitchens of Johnson & Wales University in Rhode Island.
+Growing up in Williamstown, Massachusetts, Drummond fell in love with the culinary arts at an early age.
+He immersed himself in kitchen culture at restaurants ranging from a Greek-Italian pizzeria to a French-style B&B and a classic American bistro.
+From age 13 to 17, he worked from dishwasher to food prep to busser, line cook and finally Junior Sous Chef before taking his passion for cooking to the hallowed kitchens of Johnson & Wales University.